-For example, Akonadi, miner, baloo, and similar standard Linux tools (and several multimedia frameworks like gstreamer) are indexing the EXIF metadata of images, or metadata of mp3 songs, videos, etc, residing in a classical filesystem.
+For example, Akonadi, miner, and similar standard Linux tools are indexing the EXIF metadata of images, or metadata of mp3 songs, videos, etc, residing in a classical filesystem.

 Do not draw wrong conclusions from the fact that the classical Unix Philosophy (see https://en.wikipedia.org/wiki/Unix_philosophy) has a long tradition of decomposing functionality into separate layers, such as the distinction between passive filesystems and active metadata indexing.
 When some object advocates are merging these separate layers into one, this is not an advantage.
 In contrary, there are disadvantages like hidden cartesian products occurring at architecture level, and possibly also in implementations.